 Treating anxiety

-Behavioural training | For separation anxiety, seek to train your dog’s negative correlation with being lonely to pleasant by offering them something that they enjoy to play with during the day to distract them. |
+Behavioral training | For separation anxiety, seek to train your dog’s negative correlation from being lonely to pleasant by offering them something they enjoy playing with daily.
+Your veterinarian can prescribe drugs or natural therapies for them. |

-Medical treatment | If your Frenchie demonstrates a severe anxiety condition, your veterinarian can prescribe drugs or natural therapies.
+Medical treatment | If your Frenchie demonstrates drugs or natural therapies.
 SSRIs and antidepressants are usually administered for anxious dogs, including fluoxetine or clomipramine. |

-Excited
+They Are Excited

-An excessively excited French Bulldog can display the following behaviors – shaking/tremoring, nonstop jumping up or down running around in circles and barking excessively.
+An excessively excited French Bulldog can display the following behaviors – shaking/tremoring, nonstop jumping up or down, running around in circles, and barking excessively.

 Even so, as a Frenchie owner, it is important to realize that an over-excited French Bulldog is not necessarily a happy dog.

-Symptoms of a over excited dog
+Symptoms of an over-excited dog

-Legs and body shaking | Fast heart rate |
+Legs and body shaking. | Fast heart rate |

 Fast breathing | Dilated pupils |